yoddha24/julialang.github.com/learning/index.md

 ---
 # Books

+- [Introduction to Julia Programming: For Scientists and Engineers](https://www.amazon.com/dp/1521233411) by Dr. Sandeep Nagar (282 pages; published: May 5, 2017; ISBN: 978-1521233412)
+This book books is both for beginners and experienced users.
+While experienced users can use this as a reference, new users can learn the fine details of julia program's composition.
+CHAPETRS: 1.
+Introduction, 2.
+Object Oriented programming, 3.
+Basic maths with Julia, 4.
+Complex Numbers, 5.
+Rational and Irrational numbers, 6.
+Mathematical Functions, 7.Arrays, 8.
+Arrays for matrix operations, 9.
+String,s 10.
+Functions, 11.
+Control Flow, 12.
+Input Output
 - [Julia: High Performance Programming](https://www.packtpub.com/application-development/julia-high-performance-programming) by Ivo Balbaert, Avik Sengupta, Malcolm Sherrington
  (697 pages; published: November 2016; ISBN: 9781787125704)
    In this learning path, you will learn to use an interesting and dynamic programming language—Julia!
 This book is a combination and curation of the three separate books by the three authors.